ialonsolinares/Advanced-Data-Analyses-for-Bike-Rental-Systems-BiciMAD-in-R/README.md

 # Advanced Data Analyses for Bike Rental Systems in R - BiciMAD
 A comprehensive guide in R on how to use clustering to make Bike distribution more efficient for Madrid's bike rental system.
+Check the PDF in English as a way to digest all the information in a simpler way.
+You can also check the files and the analyses one by one.

 ![Alt Text](https://estaticos.esmadrid.com/cdn/farfuture/N8s4Z3VkdGft1o4RYDSdEMWqApvzxLO-bLJXAEDLQfA/mtime:1702456645/sites/default/files/styles/content_type_full/public/editorial/bicimad_2023_estacion.jpg?itok=wxHN572P)